epinzur/rag_datasets/legal_documents/sda.md

 Except as otherwise provided in the **Intellectual Property Licensing Agreement (IPLA), Section 2.1**, all intellectual property rights to the Product and any associated Deliverables shall be transferred to the Client upon full payment as outlined in **Section 5** of this Agreement.

 4.2 **Third-Party IP**:
-Any third-party software or tools used by the Developer must be pre-approved by the Client as detailed in Section 4.3.
+Any third-party software or tools used by the Developer must be pre-approved by the Client as detailed in **Section 4.3**.

 4.3 **Licensing of AI Models**:
-The ownership and licensing of AI models developed during this project are subject to the terms in the Intellectual Property Licensing Agreement, Section 2.1.a.
+The ownership and licensing of AI models developed during this project are subject to the terms in the **Intellectual Property Licensing Agreement (IPLA), Section 2.1.a**.

 ---